sosrs/cantrip/README.md

 * Button to auto roll any skill in the list, with advantage or disadvantage

+#### NPC Generator (to be implemented)
+* Mad Libs generator, will maintain a list of adjectives to randomly generate an NPC (disposition, level of knowledge, etc.)
+* Can expand each category to review the list directly

 Cheat sheet with list of status effects